Blog

 The main reasons planks are on my top 5 list are not just because they build strong muscles in the abdomen.
 But they also help teach us how to brace that area (which we can use during all other exercises).

-They have also been shown to help improve the mobility in the hips which is why many athletes will do some short duration planks before a game or an event.
+They have also been shown to help improve the mobility in the hips which most of us can really use.

 Planks take time, especially when you get good at them.
-Don’t rush them, sit in the position, hold strong and get really damn strong with your planks.
+Don’t rush them, lock in the position, and hold strong.

 This has been a personal favorite of mine since I started training back in middle school.

 Now, in this exercise we are involving more than just the core muscles.
-We are now incorporating some hip flexor strength AND some spinal decompression by hanging from the bar.
+We are now incorporating some hip flexor movement into the mix.

 #4: Cable Rotations